How the Digestive System Works? Step by Step Process in Order

 3. Oblique muscles.

-These muscles help in churning and squeezing the food in gut.
+These muscles help churn and squeeze food in the gut.

 Due to this action, the food is mixed well with the digestive juices.